NETWAYS/foreman-training/configmanagement/02_puppet.md

 ****

 Foreman integrates Puppet in several ways and also integrates itself into Puppet.
-Communication from the WebGUI to Puppet is handled using the Smart proxy from Puppet.
+Communication from the WebGUI to Puppet is handled using the Smart proxy for Puppet.
 It allows to import Puppet modules known to Puppet and to trigger Puppet agent runs using several protocols.
 The Smart Proxy Puppet CA integrates certificate handling into provisioning so auto signing of the agents certificate requests during build is allowed and also allows to manage the complete CA in the WebGUI.